DIY Cedar Shim Starburst Light Fixture

 Sliding Flushmount Hangers similar to THIS

 1) Cut the shims: After laying out a few ideas, we settled on stacking the shims in a cascading pattern to make little “peaks”.
 Each Peak consisted of 11 shims.
 We decided that if we left the shims the length that they came in out of the package, the light fixture was going to be GINORMOUS.
 Also, the shims were inconsistent in length, so before we assembled the little bundles, we first cut a few inches (maybe 4?”) off of each shim, off of the “fat” side.
-I set up a little piece of tape on my saw to mark the length so I could do it quickly but it still took quite a while!
+One of the easiest ways to cut them, all the same, is to set up a little piece of tape on the saw to mark the length

 2) Construct the “peaks”: Once the pieces were cut shorter, we added a generous amount of wood glue between each and every shim, and clamped them tight in two places.
 We took care to make sure that the back of the “bundle” was pressed against the floor so that the back of the shims were all pretty flush, because this was the side that we were going to be gluing to the plywood.
 The front side was a bit irregular as the shims are all a bit different in width, but that actually contributed to the look, in my opinion!